CLOSE SEARCH

 Litigation - if negotiations and alternative dispute resolution fail, the parties may resort to litigation.

-Given the potential risks, it's crucial to consult with our Property Litigation solicitors before exercising a break clause.
+Given the potential risks, if you are a tenant, please do get in contact with our Property Litigation solicitors before exercising a break clause.
 Our team can:

 Analyse the lease's terms well in advance of the break clause notice date - to identify potential pitfalls, conduct regular inspections of the property to identify and address potential issues and maintain accurate records of repairs, maintenance, inspections and formally communicate with the Landlord regularly about the condition of the property.